meilisearch/documentation/learn/getting_started/chapter_2_customizing_relevancy.md

 By default, all attributes are searched for matching query words but you can configure the settings to change that.

-Let's look at MeiliSearch's web interface for this example.
+Let's look at MeiliSearch's search preview for this example.
 If you search for `2012` with the default settings, MeiliSearch searches for it everywhere.

 ![default searchableAttributes](/getting-started/default_searchableAttributes.gif)